Hablamos Español Insurance Companies We Work With

 Insure the buildout and equipment

 The buildout, kitchen equipment, and tenant improvements you pay for are typically yours to insure, not the landlord’s, and they represent a large early value.
-Property and equipment coverage protects them, and equipment breakdown and spoilage cover the gaps property leaves for refrigeration and cooking equipment.
+Property and equipment coverage is aimed at them, and equipment breakdown and spoilage address the gaps property leaves for refrigeration and cooking equipment.

 Add coverage as you staff and operate

 Once you hire, workers compensation is required in nearly every state.
-If you will serve alcohol, liquor liability is essential because general liability excludes it.
+If you will serve alcohol, liquor liability is generally important because general liability often excludes it.
 If you will deliver, auto coverage comes into play.
-And business income protects the revenue you are counting on if an early loss forces a closure.
+And business income is aimed at the revenue you are counting on if an early loss forces a closure.

 Permits are separate